 All students—both in Advanced Honors and On-level ELA courses—are required to read the assigned text in preparation for their ELA class.
 Students should expect the text to be used in Quarter 1.
 Teachers may use a variety of assessments including writing assignments and tests for this novel.

-ELA1000 – Fahrenheit 451 (Bradbury) – Students entering ELA1000 will read Fahrenheit 451 by Ray Bradbury and can expect that the novel will be discussed during the first week of school.
+ELA1000 – Animal Farm (Orwell)– Students entering ELA1000 will read Animal Farm by Orwell and can expect that the novel will be discussed during the first week of school.
 Students should focus on the use of the science fiction genre to communicate theme, parallels to historical and current events, and conflict.

 ELA1100 – Night (Elie Wiesel) – Students taking ELA1100 will read Night by Elie Wiesel, paying careful attention to the themes of immoral subjugation and ethnic repression—themes that will be explored in Quarter 1 with Uncle Tom’s Cabin.
 Students should look for parallels with Old Testament themes of Hebrew enslavement.